(A few of my favorite quotes from the day, I’m a collector)

 Yesterday, I attended my 10th (roughly), Edcamp.
 EdCampIowa is, unofficially, the biggest EdCamp event in the country.
 A one day, 5 different locations simultaneously hosting educators; free, unconference!
 This year, I chose to attend the Cedar Rapids location.

 Over 100 educators spent the day at Iowa Big, an exceptional model for the possibility of what learning could look like for all kids; with my good friend, Matt Townsley .
 Along with the inspiring conversations, passionate educators, and a learning space that enticed one to think differently; I noticed a shift in focus that has been widely missing at a few recent Edcamps I have attended.

 The words me, teachers, and I were replaced by students, kids, and my kids.
 Passion poured out of a young teacher wanting her student to find life success, not just standardized test success.
 Another spoke with authority on the best practices for students with dyslexia and shared the act of handwriting helping her students understand multi-syllabic words.
 A librarian who had students devouring texts from both traditional texts and epubs and spent countless hours and money to keep their library stocked.
-This shift to student-centered was refreshing, our choices should be made for students, not at the sacrifice of them; and it is important that our actions and language supports this, even at an EdCamp!
+If you wnat to get money, get a loan, but before you can apply, you must be qualified.
+To know what are the qualifications, visit gadcapital.com This shift to student-centered was refreshing, our choices should be made for students, not at the sacrifice of them; and it is important that our actions and language supports this, even at an EdCamp!

 Thank you to Trace Pickering, and his staff (made up of current and former students) for an unforgettable experience!